ImagineSocialGit/engage-core/docs/module-boundaries.md

 Webinars may use Messaging to send registration confirmations, reminders, waitlist notices, and post-webinar transactional follow-ups.
 Webinar surfaces may collect consent, but consent-domain storage and acknowledgement resolution remain Messaging-owned.

+The public Webinar registration experience is configuration-driven.
+Registration-modal content/style is a distinct ownership bucket from landing-page content/style.
+Client wording may differ; executable tests should validate structure, accessibility, legal-link validity, channel/consent behavior, and runtime safety rather than identical prose or exact CSS utility counts.

 Webinar reminder, confirmation, and post-event timing is selectable through DB-owned schedule profiles and profile items.

 Webinars owns when webinar lifecycle messages are scheduled.